 - NordVPN: Unblocks any streaming service (US Netflix, Hulu, HBO) from Canada (410+ servers in Canada).

-- ExpressVPN: Fastest VPN on the market with tons of feature for a premium price (5 servers in Canada).
+- ExpressVPN: Fastest VPN on the market with tons of features for a premium price (5 servers in Canada).

-- CyberGhost: Super lowkey VPN with tons of server capable of unblocking pretty much anything with 211 Canadian servers.
+- CyberGhost: Super lowkey VPN with tons of servers capable of unblocking pretty much anything with 211 Canadian servers.

 1. PureVPN – Best for Canada

 PureVPN is the recommended choice when it comes to bypassing geo-restrictions, protecting your online data, or streaming HD content.

 With net neutrality now abolished, Canadians have good reason to fear unfair treatment of online traffic.